Accessible Public Spaces

 Roughly twenty percent of Torontonians live with a disability and face various accessibility challenges every day.
 Add to this an aging population and we can expect this figure to grow in the years to come.
 Providing an inclusive and accessible waterfront is essential.

-To help us achieve this vision, we developed the Waterfront Accessibility Design Guidelines [PDF] in 2023 to complement existing legislation and create an enhanced set of accessibility guidelines for waterfront areas and amenities, helping make Toronto’s waterfront one of the most accessible and inclusive in the world.
+To help us achieve this vision, we developed the Waterfront Accessibility Design Guidelines in 2023 to complement existing legislation and create an enhanced set of accessibility guidelines for waterfront areas and amenities, helping make Toronto’s waterfront one of the most accessible and inclusive in the world.

 Every public space we have created or revitalized has always met existing accessibility standards.
 But our goal is to lead the way, not just follow the rules.
 The Guidelines enhance our capabilities in accessible design — to exceed expectations, show leadership and make accessibility another area of true design excellence on the waterfront.